-This page contains links to important reference texts on scientific integrity, to seminal reports in the history of the development of the ethical principles of scientific research, and to selected federal policies and laws related to research.
+This page contains important reference texts on scientific integrity, to seminal reports in the history of the development of the ethical principles of scientific research, and to selected federal policies and laws related to research.

 A brief introduction to principles of ethical conduct in research, with illustrative examples for discussion.
 From the National Academy of Sciences.

 By Nicholas Steneck, Ph.D.
 An introduction to the nine “core instructional areas” designated by the Office of Research Integrity.
 Text may be downloaded or purchased

 Historical documents and reports

 Directives for human experimentation developed in the trials of war criminals following Worls War II.
 (1949)

 Ethical principles for physicians and participants in medical research involving human subjects.
 From the World Medical Association.
 (1964)

 This report outlines ethical principles of respect for persons, beneficence, and justice and applies them to research involving human subjects.
 It distinguishes between clinical practice and medical research.
 From the National (US) Commission for the Protection of Human Subjects.
 (1979)

 Science The Endless Frontier

 This landmark report was commissioned by President Roosevelt and delivered to President Truman by Vannevar Bush.
 It outlined the importance of scientific research to the national interest and led to the creation of the NIH.
 (1945)